6c65726f79/Transmissionic/README.md

 npm install
 ```

-If you want to build the APK, you need to install [Android Studio](https://developer.android.com/studio) or [JDK](https://www.oracle.com/java/technologies/javase/javase-jdk8-downloads.html).
+If you want to build the APK, you must install [Android Studio](https://developer.android.com/studio) or [JDK](https://www.oracle.com/java/technologies/javase/javase-jdk8-downloads.html).

+If you want to build the IPA, you must install [Xcode](https://apps.apple.com/app/xcode/id497799835).

 ## Web UI